Luos-io/Documentation/src/pages/luos-technology/services/profile.md

 profile_servo_motor_t servo_motor; // create a motor profile structure
 ```

 Now taht your structure exists, you can access all variables it embeds.
-Still, it won't be updated by luos as described above, for this one step remains: you have to create a service and tell Luos that you're using a profile, and that you want the platform to handle it for you.
+Still, it won't be updated by Luos as described above, for this one step remains: you have to create a service and tell Luos that you're using a profile, and that you want the platform to handle it for you.

 So far you learned how to create a bare service with the **luos_CreateService()** call, but not how to give information about the profile you instantiated to the platform.
 To do so, every profile comes with a **Profile_CreateService()** function that will make it for you.
 This function is very similar to the **luos_CreateService()** routine, except for the `type` field replaced by the profile you previously created.